 Decontamination is the process of cleansing the human body to remove contamination by hazardous materials and infectious substances.
-People who have been contaminated are usually separated by sex and led into a decontamination tent where they privately shed their contaminated clothes and are then showered and issued clean clothing or plastic overalls.
-Fire Service, St John and Health personnel will then provide medical attention if required.
+People who have been contaminated are usually separated by gender and led into a decontamination tent where they privately shed their contaminated clothes and are then showered and issued clean clothing or plastic overalls.
+Fire and Emergency New Zealand, St John and Health personnel will then provide medical attention if required.
 Civil Defence, Red Cross, Salvation Army and Government support agency personnel will then provide temporary shelter, assistance and support at civil defence centres.

-MAKARORA Truck crash zones
+Truck crash zones